tomhodgins/jsincss-ancestor-selector/README.md

 # jsincss-ancestor-selector

-An ancestor selector for jsincss
+An ancestor selector plugin for [jsincss](https://github.com/tomhodgins/jsincss)

 ## About